Register your company in Hong Kong with our Special Anniversary discount!

 • Industry Schemes: This scheme is specifically meant for casual employees who work in the construction and catering sectors.
 Typically, such employees are hired on a day-to-day basis or a period of less than 60 days.

-Are There Any Employees Who Are Exempt from the Benefits of MPF?
+Are There Any Employees Exempt from the Benefits of MPF?

 Yes.
 These include: